chryswoods/siremol.org/chryswoods.com/beginning_c++/lists.md

 * Unlike Python, there is no `.keys()` or `.values()` function.
 You have to write these yourself...
 * When you loop through the values in a map, the iterated item is a key-value pair.
 In `for ( auto item : m )`, the type of `item` is a key-value pair.
 The key is the first item in the pair `item.first`, while the value is the second item `item.second`.
 * All keys in a map have to have the same type, and all values in a map have to have the same type, buy keys and values don't have to have the same type.
 For example, `std::map<float,std::string>` creates a map in which all keys are floats, and all values are strings.
+* The items in a `std::map` are _ordered_.
+If this isn't important to you, e.g. you are just doing pure lookup-retrieval rather than, say, looping over all of the data and printing/accessing it in order, then you can normally get much better perfromance using `std::unordered_map`.
+(Note that `std::unordered_map` can be slower if you are doing lots of insertion and deletion of elements and, in general, uses more memory.)

 You can use any type as a value in a map, including vectors or indeed other maps.
 For example, here we use a map of maps to record the weight and height of a range of people;